What is Horizon Europe?

 European Innovation Council: Support for innovations with potential breakthrough and disruptive nature with scale-up potential that may be too risky for private investors.
 This is 70% of the budget earmarked for SMEs.

 Missions: Sets of measures to achieve bold, inspirational and measurable goals within a set timeframe.
-There are 5 main missions as part of Horizon Europe.
+There are 5 main mission areas as part of Horizon Europe.

-Open science policy: Mandatory open access to publications and open science principles are applied throughout the programme.
+Open science policy: Mandatory open access to publications and open science principles are applied throughout the programme Factsheet: Open science in Horizon Europe

 New approach to partnerships: Objective-driven and more ambitious partnerships with industry in support of EU policy objectives